-Hay Point ships coal mined from Queensland’s Bowen Basin, which contains one of the world’s largest reserves of metallurgical coal.
-Bowen Basin coal is used mainly as a fuel for steel production and as a reducing agent in blast furnaces.
+Hay Point ships metallurgical coal mined from the Bowen Basin in Queensland, Australia, which contains one of the world’s largest reserves of this commodity that is used mainly as a fuel for steel production and as a reducing agent in blast furnaces.

-The project will increase throughput capacity from 44 million metric tons to some 55 million metric tons of coal per year, and enable BMA to keep pace with increased mining production in the region and intensified international demand.
+The project increased annual throughput capacity from 44 million metric tons to some 55 million metric tons, thus helping BMA keep pace with increased mining production in the region and intensified international demand.

 Innovative execution center optimizes performance

 Hay Point Expansion Stage 3 was one of several large endeavors managed through the innovative Brisbane Hub.
 This execution center was formed to plan and optimize large-scale projects owned by BHP Billiton and its partners.
 These included four nearby metallurgical coal projects in the Bowen Basin: Caval Ridge, Daunia, Broadmeadow and South Walker Creek.

 The Hub model allowed Bechtel and BHP Billiton to work together directly in a planned long-term arrangement for the most effective delivery in terms of budget, schedule, safety and quality improvements, and risk reduction during construction.